cjacker/opensource-toolchain-esp8266/README.md

 STEP 2: choose bin generate(0=eagle.flash.bin+eagle.irom0text.bin, 1=user1.bin, 2=user2.bin)
 ```

-And the final user firmware will be `user1.4096.new.4.bin` and it should program to `0x1000`.
+And the final user firmware will be `user1.4096.new.4.bin` and should program to `0x1000`.

 #### with make